2025–26 Michigan Wolverines women's basketball team

-The 2025–26 Michigan Wolverines women's basketball team represents the University of Michigan during the 2025–26 NCAA Division I women's basketball season.
-The Wolverines will be led by head coach Kim Barnes Arico in her fourteenth year, and will play their home games at the Crisler Center in Ann Arbor, Michigan.
-This season will mark the program's 44th season as a member of the Big Ten Conference.
+The 2025–26 Michigan Wolverines women's basketball team represented the University of Michigan during the 2025–26 NCAA Division I women's basketball season.
+The Wolverines were led by head coach Kim Barnes Arico in her fourteenth year, and played their home games at the Crisler Center in Ann Arbor, Michigan.

+Michigan finished the regular season 24–5, and 15–3 in the conference, setting program records for regular season and conference wins.
+In the 2026 NCAA tournament, Michigan advanced to the Elite Eight for the second time in program history, and won their 28th game, tying the single-season program record.
+The team also set program records in total points, 2,880, and scoring average, 82.3 points per game.

 Previous season

 The Wolverines finished the 2024–25 season with a 23–11 record, including 11–7 in Big Ten play to finish tied for fifth place.
 They were ranked the No. 6 seed in the 2025 NCAA Tournament, and were eliminated in the second round by Notre Dame.
 The Wolverines finished the year ranked No. 25 in the season-ending AP Poll.

 Offseason

 On April 8, 2025, Yulia Grabovskaia transferred to Washington.
 Michigan added two players via the transfer portal, Kendall Dudley from UCLA and Ashley Sofilkanich from Bucknell.